summereasy/excalidraw-app/README.md

 > The container only serves static files.
 File read/write is done locally through the browser's File System Access API — the container never accesses your files.

-**Step 2: Install as PWA**

-Open the address above in Chrome / Edge / Brave, then:

-1. Browser menu → **Install Excalidraw App**
-2. After installation, set the installed app as the default handler for `.excalidraw` files on macOS:
-   - Right-click a `.excalidraw` file in Finder → Get Info → Open With → select Excalidraw App → Change All

-After that, double-clicking any `.excalidraw` file will open it directly — no more manual import/export.

 To stop the service:

 ```bash